 Most payment service providers (PSPs) and merchant service providers (MSPs) offer apps to help facilitate phone payments.
 Generally speaking, merchants will require a credit card reader that can connect to their mobile phone.
 The app will allow you to accept payments and control the transaction.
 In this case, that means sending a receipt, confirming the order total, and securely storing the payment information.

-Are mobile credit card payments safe?
+Are mobile credit card payments secure?

 Yes, mobile credit card payments are a safe option overall.
 However, in-person payments are generally a more secure method than CNP transactions.
 We recommend prioritizing chip payments over swipe payments, as EMV chip transactions have less margin for security errors.